Riga International Short Film Festival 2ANNAS: History

 The first 2ANNAS film festival took place in 1996 at the Center of Creative Learning ANNAS 2 (CCL) as the only youth and experimental film festival in Latvia.
 The program consisted of only 10 short films and its goal was to support and promote interest in film art in Latvia.

 Gradually the festival grew, and in 2005 the film selection crossed the Latvian border, thus 2ANNAS became an international film festival.
 The transition led to a change of strategy for the festival and in 2006 it highlighted the new criteria for festival selections - quality, flexibility, innovation and openness.
 In 2007 2ANNAS introduced many changes and updates.
 One of them is the sub-festival "Green Anna" - an international competition program consisting of short films made by filmmakers under 18.
 Another addition to the festival was a separate Baltic competition program for filmmakers from Estonia, Latvia and Lithuania, which is closely connected to the foundation of the Baltic Film and Media School in Tallinn (Estonia) in 2005.
-The festival also adopted a one-week event format.
+The festival also adapted a one-week event format.

-In about ten years the festival evolves from a small independent event into one of the biggest film festivals in Latvia with a film selection consisting of 31 short film from 9 different countries (2007).
-In 2008 the festival starts to position itself as the largest short film festival in the Baltics.
-Festival's 2009 selection consists of 42 short films from 18 different countries.
+In about ten years the festival evolved from a small independent event into one of the biggest film festivals in Latvia with a film selection consisting of 31 short films from 9 countries (2007).
+In 2008 the festival started to position itself as the largest short film festival in the Baltics.
+Festival's 2009 selection consists of 42 short films from 18 countries.

 Competition programmes

 International competition started alongside the festival's transition from a national to an international film festival in 2005.
 It offers a selection of high-quality short films that have already gained recognition or are on their way to fame.
 Short films represent all genres (fiction, animation, documentary, experimental, music video, etc.).
-Every year 2ANNAS competition program includes short films that have been nominated or awarded in high-rank film events such as Cannes film festival, Berlinale and the Academy awards.
+Every year 2ANNAS competition program includes short films that have been nominated or awarded in high-rank film events such as Cannes Film Festival, Berlinale and the Academy Awards.

 Baltic competition was created as a separate competition section due to the increasing film quality in the Baltics in 2007.
 It offers the latest work of Baltic directors which reveals the short film genres.

 Green Anna competition also created in 2007 for Latvian and international films and videos created by filmmakers under the age of 18.
 The competition however lived to its end in 2009.